LucJakobsen/Obsidian_CBS/GigaVault/CBS - Master/1st Semester/Applying Data Analytics in Digital Business/Causation.md

 I.e. it is the relationship between an event (the cause) and a second event (the effect), where the second event is a result of the first

-Causation is used to explain outcomes.
+Causation is used to explain outcomes and is typically used in [[Hypothesis Testing]].
 It is often determined through [[Experimentation]].

 The role of causation is **heavily dependent** on the perspective and the role of the question asked.
 - E.g. if there is a correlation between number of accidents and the car colour red, then: